Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 Once you step inside, you’ll see the art inside is just as unusual and unexpected as the view of the outside.
 With constantly rotating exhibits, you never know what to expect – but I can promise you it’s never stuffy, and it’s never boring!

-06 – The Modern Rotating Art
+6 – The Modern Rotating Art

 Since modern art is so conceptual, you probably won’t know what you’re looking at unless you get an explanation from a guide.
 They provide docent tours if you want to pin down the concept behind the piece.

-Sometimes it’s fun to roam the galleries and have a conversation about what they MIGHT mean though.
+Sometimes it’s fun to roam the galleries and have a conversation about what they may mean though.
 It’s a great way to start a date night and transition your mind from the normal every day.

 Broad_Art_Museum_Spaghetti_Wall_Exhibit-w